Jacketbg/n8n-node-inoreader/README.md

 This is an n8n community node.
 It lets you use **Inoreader** in your n8n workflows.

-**Inoreader** is a powerful content aggregator and RSS reader platform that lets you monitor, organize, and automate the flow of articles, feeds, and web content.
+Inoreader is a powerful content aggregator and RSS reader platform that lets you monitor, organize, and automate the flow of articles, feeds, and web content.
+Stay ahead with real-time updates from your favorite websites, blogs, newsletters, and social media – all in one customizable, distraction-free space.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.